 by Glynda A. Hull & Emily A. HellmichApplying a qualitative research design and a cosmopolitanism theoretical frame, this article explores how schools in the United States and internationally are instantiating a global education.

 by Chong Min Kim, Kenneth A. Frank & James P. Spillane This article examines whether or not teachers’ networks and their formal positions influence classroom composition.
-We find that teachers who are nominated as giving more advice to others and who occupy leadership roles in the formal organization are assigned higher achieving students.

-by Xiaoxia A. Newton, Rosario Rivero, Bruce Fuller & Luke DauterThis paper focuses on longitudinal and multilevel analysis of the differences between charter and traditional public schools in teacher turnover in terms of when, who, and under what context.
+by Xiaoxia A. Newton, Rosario Rivero, Bruce Fuller & Luke DauterThis paper focuses on a longitudinal and multilevel analysis of the differences between charter and traditional public schools in teacher turnover in terms of when, who, and under what context.

 by Tricia Niesz, Aaron M. Korora, Christy Burke Walkuski & Rachel E. FootThis article explores how educational researchers have addressed social movements in their scholarship.
 Reporting on an extensive review of the literature, it argues for a more united field of research on social movements and education, one that networks researchers from multiple fields of educational research who are not currently in conversation.

 by Sarah M. StitzleinThis article challenges the recent shift toward teaching and measuring grit in schools by exposing its shortcomings and offering a more helpful and sustainable educational aim of pragmatist hope.

 by Jenna W. GravelThis study explores how fifth grade co-teachers in an inclusive classroom promoted disciplinary thinking in English Language Arts among diverse learners by applying Universal Design for Learning.